joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 6252 CPU (36MB cache) and 384 GB memory.

 ## Test Results

+On x86-64 platforms, the rdtsc (“Read Time-Stamp Counter”) instruction provides a clock that runs at some CPU-defined clock rate.
+From ["Intel 64 and IA-32 Architectures Software Developer’s Manual, Volume 3", Section 17.17]:

+> The time-stamp counter ... is a 64-bit counter that is set to 0
+> following a RESET of the processor.
+Following a RESET, the counter
+> increments even when the processor is halted...
+>
+> Processor families increment the time-stamp counter differently:
+> [(Older) Option 1:] the time-stamp counter increments with every internal processor clock cycle.
+>
+> [(Newer) Option 2:] the time-stamp counter increments at a constant
+> rate...
+Constant TSC behavior ensures that the duration of each clock
+> tick is uniform and supports the use of the TSC as a wall clock timer
+> even if the processor core changes frequency.
+This is the architectural
+> behavior moving forward…
+>
+> The time stamp counter in newer processors may support an enhancement,
+> referred to as invariant TSC...
+This is the architectural behavior moving
+> forward.
+On processors with invariant TSC support, the OS may use the
+> TSC for wall clock timer services...
+The features supported can be
+> identified by using the CPUID instruction.

+With Linux systems, the “invariant TSC” CPU feature is available when both the `constant_tsc` and `nonstop_tsc` CPU feature flags are present in /proc/cpuinfo.

+On this platform, the used counter is the TSC, so the counter is sufficiently fine-grained to support `JENT_MEMACCESSLOOP_BITS` = 0.
+On a different platform, had the distribution been very narrow, we may have had to increase this parameter.

 ![Distributions Across Memory Sizes](https://github.com/joshuaehill/jitterentropy-library/blob/MemOnly/tests/raw-entropy/distanim.gif)

 We see here that the memory read/update event mostly results in actual